 Perfect For: Artists, creatives, and anyone who loves historic charm with a modern twist

-East Kensington is one of Philly’s fastest-evolving neighborhoods—a place where the industrial past meets artistic future.
-With its roots in the 19th-century textile industry, the area still showcases historic factories, rowhomes, and Victorian-era buildings—but now many of them are reimagined as breweries, galleries, studios, and stylish apartments.
+With roots in the 19th-century textile industry, the neighborhood still features historic factories, rowhomes, and Victorian-era buildings.
+Today, many of these spaces have been reimagined as breweries, galleries, studios, and stylish apartments.

-Real estate here is a mix of small to medium-sized townhomes and high-rise apartments, with the majority of residents renting.
-It’s a densely populated, walkable neighborhood with over 24,000 people per square mile, giving it a vibrant, city-like feel with a strong sense of community.
+Real estate in the East Kensington neighborhood includes small to medium-sized townhomes and high-rise apartments, with most residents renting.
+It’s densely populated, walkable, and vibrant, with over 24,000 people per square mile, offering a strong sense of community.

-You’ll find yourself surrounded by eclectic coffee shops, hip boutiques, yoga studios, and neighborhood bars, especially along Frankford Avenue.
-The area’s edge comes from its many creative and independently owned businesses, each adding its own personality to the block.
+The area is full of eclectic coffee shops, hip boutiques, yoga studios, and neighborhood bars, particularly along Frankford Avenue.
+Creative and independently owned businesses give each block its own personality.

 Things to Do in East Kensington